With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 Note: Be mindful of treating in-office and remote employees the same.
 The Fair Labor Standards Act (FLSA) entitles US employees to protections, including minimum wage and overtime pay, regardless of where they work.

-3. Rethink your workspace
+3. Rethink your hybrid work environment

 For example, with the help of design firm NBBJ, LinkedIn redesigned its headquarters with spaces for focus, collaboration, learning, socialization and rest.